 Another form of student housing Gainesville has to offer is renting a house.
 If you rent a house, you will definitely have more space to live in.
 This means, that you have the potential for more of your friends to live with you, if you so desire, and each person will receive not only more living space, but more storage.
 You will also have more privacy in a larger residence.
 When living in a house, you might have a yard which you can use to lounge or grill food, something most dorm student miss out on.
 Because your house is freestanding, you will not have to share walls with neighbors, which means that you will not be as affected by their TVs or music.

 In relation to other forms of Gainesville student housing, houses are bigger, so you will have more areas to clean.
-You will also need to figure out if the person who you are renting from will hire services to make repairs or mow the lawn.
+You will also need to figure out if the person who you give installment payments to will hire services to make repairs or mow the lawn.
 If they do not, these may be both costly and time-consuming considerations.
 If you rent a house, you may also need to consider that you might be surrounded by families.
 They will be more sensitive to noise, and therefore, if you have a louder lifestyle, you might want an area that predominantly houses college students.